 One way to boost your animal’s antibodies—or their innate defense against infection—to that of a younger cat?
 Antioxidants like vitamin E and beta carotene have been shown to improve immune system response in cats, and there is plenty of evidence that certain probiotics can help your cat fight off common feline viral infections.

 Warning: One common mistake pet parents make is over-supplementing a pet’s diet with too many vitamins and minerals, which could result in serious effects on pet health.
-So always follow dosage guidelines, and check with you vet to see if any supplements or vitamins may be doubling up on a certain function.
+So always follow dosage guidelines, and check with you vet to see if any supplements or vitamins for cats may be doubling up on a certain function.

 Watch Out for Other Health Concerns